kisanms/Live_Tracker/README.md

   - if employee already clocked in , and if reload the data will there only because it's clocked in already
   - Show Active now count in manager
   - Cosmetic changes in admin and manager
+- **Jan 27**
+  - if employee already clocked in , and if reload the data will there only because it's clocked in already
+  - Show Active now count in manager
+  - Cosmetic changes in admin and manager

 ## 🎉 Features Implementation